 There are two acceptable methods of payment, Net 30 and Fastpay.

 All VA facilities are mandated to use the Fastpay method.
-OGA facilities have the option to use either Fastpay or Net 30 terms.
+OGA facilities have the option to use either Fastpay (subject to Financial Service Center, Austin, TX approval) or Net 30 terms.

-A limited number and quantity of medical/surgical products are available through the PPV at the established contract price.
-The availability and delivery of medical/surgical items through the PPV contract shall be in limited quantities and made available strictly for outpatient pharmacy dispensing at the medical facility level.
+A limited number and limited quantities of medical/surgical products in the categories listed below at the established government contract prices.
+The availability and delivery of medical/surgical items through the PPV contract shall be in limited quantities strictly for outpatient pharmacy dispensing at the medical facility level.

 Available medical/surgical products fall under the following special item number (SIN) categories: